Local Power

 EV Charging

 In our experience 99% of EV charging happens at home.
-Simply plug the car into the charger in the garage at the end of the day, which takes a few seconds, and the car is then charged by morning and ready to drive.
+Simply plug the car into the charging cable in the garage at the end of the day, which takes a few seconds, and the car is then charged by morning and ready to drive.
+Just like your mobile phone.

-There are several high speed charging networks being built which are useful for longer distance driving.
+There are several high speed DC charging networks being built which are useful for longer distance driving.
+DC charging allows charging at 50kW, 100kW and even faster rates.
+At 100kW, depending on the "fuel efficiency" of your EV, you can add 200km of range in 20 minutes.
 These include:

 • Queensland Electric Superhighway